 - Cysts on ovaries that may interrupt ovulation and lead to infertility

-How is PCOS Diagnosed and Treated?
+How Is PCOS Diagnosed And Treated?

-Unfortunately, there is no one diagnosis or treatment for Polycystic Ovary Syndrome.
-Determining if you have it might include a pelvic exam and vaginal ultrasound to look at the thickness of your uterine lining and to look for cysts.
+To determine if you have PCOS, your doctor may give you a pelvic exam and vaginal ultrasound to look at the thickness of your uterine lining and to look for cysts.
 You may also have a blood test to measure hormone levels.

 Pregnancy & PCOS

 Those with PCOS may, however, be at higher risk for miscarriage and other complications due to some of the interconnected conditions (like diabetes), so it’s important to discuss your plans for future pregnancy with a doctor when getting checked for symptoms you believe may be PCOS.